macOS Homebrew Installation

 Homebrew FreeSWITCH Directories

-All FreeSWITCH™ and prerequisite files are placed into the macOS provided /usr/local directory which is normally empty and intended for additional software such as FreeSWITCH™.
+All FreeSWITCH™ and prerequisite files are placed into the macOS directories below which are normally empty and intended for additional software such as FreeSWITCH™.
 This single location allows easy removal.
 The Homebrew version of FreeSWITCH is placed into the following directories:

-- Homebrew and prerequisites runtime located in /usr/local
+- Homebrew runtime located in /opt/homebrew OR /usr/local/homebrew

+Subdirectores of /opt OR /usr/local can be added or removed using administrator authority.
+The subdirectories can then have their security changed so that non-administrators can modify them.
 The /usr/local directory is protected by System Integrity Protection (aka rootless) and cannot be removed or changed.
-Subdirectores of /usr/local can be added or removed using administrator authority.
-The subdirectories can then have their security changed so that non-administrators can modify them.

 If you would like to see the ownership and permissions of directories and files use the "ls -l" command in Terminal.

-Since /usr/local is accessed often, it should be placed in the Finder "FAVORITES" sidebar for quick access.
-Use the Finder to navigate to the /usr/local folder and drag it under "FAVORITES".
+Since /opt OR /usr/local is accessed often, it should be placed in the Finder "FAVORITES" sidebar for quick access.
+Use the Finder to navigate to the /opt OR /usr/local folder and drag it under "FAVORITES".

 Prerequisites